 London Heathrow is the UK’s largest airport, with 2 runways and 5 terminals.
 It is one of the busiest airports in the World, with aircraft taking off and landing every few minutes.
-In 2012 there were just under half million flights from Heathrow
+In 2016 there were just over 473,000 flights from Heathrow

 The airport is home to 84 airlines which serve 184 destinations in 80 countries, with the most popular destinations being New York, Dubai, Frankfurt, Dublin and Amsterdam.

-Passenger numbers arriving and departing in 2012 were around 70 million and daily numbers are in the region of 191,000.
+Passenger numbers arriving and departing in 2016 were around 75 million and daily numbers were in the region of 206,000.

 London Heathrow is 12 miles West of London with junctions off the M4 in to Central terminal area and off the M25 in to terminal 5.
 It also has good rail links to Central London via the Heathrow Express, which takes 15 minutes in to Paddington.